RedTeamPentesting/adauth/README.md

 address if reverse lookups are possible.
 Similarly, the domain can be omitted when the target hostname contains the domain.

-The library also contains helper packages for LDAP and DCERPC, a Kerebros PKINIT implementation as well as helpers for creating and writing CCache files (see examples).
+The library also contains helper packages for LDAP, SMB and DCERPC, a Kerebros PKINIT implementation as well as helpers for creating and writing CCache files (see examples).

 ## Features